 Best Business Jobs

 Take a look at the jobs we highlight in the business sector, and you should notice a common theme: money.
 The people in this list’s occupations study us to determine how we like to spend our money, advertise to get us to splurge with our money, and advise us on the various ways we should invest and save our money.
-In the next few years, the Bureau of Labor Statistics (BLS) foresees close to 3.8 million openings in this field for sales reps, accountants, financial analysts, advisers, and more.
+In the next few years, the Bureau of Labor Statistics (BLS) foresees close to 3.8 million openings in this field for sales reps, accountants, financial analysts, advisors, and more.
 Read more on how we rank the jobs, and check out our complete list of the Best Business Jobs of 2013.

 Today's administrative assistants are expected to offer support to all echelons of their organizations.
 Yes, they schedule meetings and maintain paper and electronic files, but they also conduct research and assist with managerial projects.